-As at 2012 Valerie Young (née Sloper) had won the most Empire and Commonwealth Games gold medals of any New Zealander.
-At the 1958 British Empire and Commonwealth Games in Cardiff she won a shot put gold and a discus bronze.
-She followed with golds for both shot put and discus at Perth, Australia, in 1962, then repeated the feat at Kingston, Jamaica, in 1966.
+Field events star Valerie Young (née Sloper) and squash player Joelle King have won the most Empire and Commonwealth Games gold medals of any New Zealander.
+At the 1958 British Empire and Commonwealth Games in Cardiff, Young won a shot put gold and a discus bronze.
+She followed with golds for both shot put and discus at Perth, Australia, in 1962, then repeated this feat at Kingston, Jamaica, in 1966.
 In 1974 she emerged from retirement to win a silver medal in the shot put at Christchurch.

-At the 1966 games at Kingston, Peter Welsh had a memorable victory in the 3,000-metre steeplechase.
-A rank outsider, he won by about 18 metres, with a time just 0.6 of a second short of the world record.
+Pompey Heremaia won two gold medals in the Perth Commonwealth Paraplegic Games in 1962, in javelin and snooker.
+At the 1966 games at Kingston, Jamaica, Peter Welsh had a memorable victory in the 3,000-metre steeplechase.
+A rank outsider, he won by about 18 metres, with a time just 0.6 of a second outside the world record.

-At Brisbane in 1982 Ann Audain led the field throughout the 3,000-metre race and won with a Commonwealth record.
+At Brisbane in 1982 Anne Audain led the field throughout the 3,000-metre race and won in Commonwealth record time.
 Team-mate Lorraine Moller came third.

 Discus-thrower Beatrice Faumuina won her first Commonwealth Games medal, a silver, at Victoria, British Columbia (Canada), in 1994.
 She went on to win gold in discus at Kuala Lumpur in 1998 and again at Manchester in 2002.